Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 Returns all rules that are currently available if there are no ruleNames specified.
 In case ruleNames are specified, it will only return rules which are included by name.

-`scan(flows: Flow[], ruleOptions?: ScannerOptions): ScanResult[];`
+`scan(flows: Flow[], ruleOptions?: IRulesConfig): ScanResult[];`

-If there are no ruleNames specified, the scan will run all available rules by default.
+If there are no rules specified, the scan will run all available rules by default.
 In case that there are ruleNames specified, only the  specified rules will be ran.
+Specified exceptions will be ignored from the results altogether.

 `fix(flows :Flow[]): ScanResult[];`